bishoybassem/aws-jenkins/README.md

 ## Features
 The setup features the following:
 * A VPC with an IPv4 block (10.0.0.0/16).
 * A public subnet for the internet facing machines (Jenkins master) and a private one (for the slave machines).
+Moreover, the traffic in and out is controlled by network ACLs.
 * Connections (e.g. SSH) to the slave machines can be only initiated from the master machine, i.e. the master acts as a bastion host.
+This is enforced both by security groups and network ACLs.
 * The private subnet can connect to the internet through a NAT server, which is the master machine in this setup (due to free tier limitations, but ideally it would be a different machine).
 * The bootstrapping of the master and the slaves is performed at the startup of the machines with cloud-init.